-“Write to your passion,” says Don George, author of Lonely Planet’s Travel Writing guide.
+“Write to your passion,” says Don George, author of Lonely Planet’s How to be a Travel Writer guide.
 “Marry your own passion with a publication’s editorial interests and you’ll maximise your chances – knowledge and passion can sway an editor.”

 “You need to be able to string two words together,” adds Jonathan Lorie, course leader of Travellers’ Tales, “but beyond that, what really matters is your attitude.
 Be persistent, reliable and believe in what you’re doing.
 Be prepared for rejections, and keep playing the numbers game until your number comes up.”

 Travel writing comes in many forms: guidebooks, first-person features, practical articles, 500-page novels.
 You should be reading all types and taking notes, suggests Jonathan Lorie: “Read as much as you can to pick up tricks from the experts.”